Travis

 5. travis-webhook-verification-nodejs contains two examples for verifying webhooks in Node.js using express and hapi.js

-Configuring OpsGenie notifications #
+Configure OpsGenie notifications #

 By using OpsGenie Travis CI Integration, you can forward Travis CI alerts to OpsGenie.
 OpsGenie can determine the right people to notify based on on-call schedules, using email, text messages (SMS), phone calls and iPhone & Android push notifications, and escalating alerts until the alert is acknowledged or closed.

-Functionality of the integration #
+Integration Functionality #

 • When the status of a project is failing, broken or errored on Travis CI, an alert is created in OpsGenie automatically through the integration.